 Naomi L. Quenk, Ph.D., is a licensed psychologist in private practice in Albuquerque, New Mexico.
 She was formerly president of the Association for Psychological Type (APT) and director of training for the APT MBTI® training program.
 Quenk has written numerous research and theoretical articles on psychological type and is author of Was That Really Me?
-How Everyday Stress Brings Out Our Hidden Personality (an updated edition of the classic Beside Ourselves: Our Hidden Personality in Everyday Life) and Essentials of Myers-Briggs Type Indicator® Assessment.
-She is coauthor of Dream Thinking: The Logic, Magic, and Meaning of Your Dreams, True Loves: Finding the Soul in Love Relationships, and MBTI® Manual: A Guide to the Development and Use of the Myers-Briggs Type Indicator®.
-She has conducted workshops on the MBTI® instrument for many years.
+How Everyday Stress Brings Out Hidden Personality (an updated edition of the classic B Ourselves: Our Hidden Personality in Everyday L and Essentials of Myers-Briggs Type Indicator[®] Assessment. coauthor of Dream Thinking: The Logic, Mag Mean of Your Dreams, True Loves: Finding the Sou ation ships, and MBTI® Manual: A Guide to th Devel Use of the Myers-Briggs Typ tor®. workshops on the MBT strument for mar